anshium/spatial-informatics-project/README.md

 ## Programming Language
 Python ('cause QGIS has a python API)

+## Goal
+Make it as easy as possible but as convincing and possible.

 ## Things to complete before mid-evaluation (4th November, 2024)
 - [ ] Write Down assumptions / criteria
 - [ ] Data – Source, Characteristics (in as much detail as possible)